Slumdog Millionaire: Production

 Screenwriter Simon Beaufoy wrote Slumdog Millionaire based on the Boeke Prize-winning and Commonwealth Writers' Prize-nominated novel Q & A by Vikas Swarup.
 To hone the script, Beaufoy made three research trips to India and interviewed street children, finding himself impressed with their attitudes.
 The screenwriter said of his goal for the script: "I wanted to get (across) the sense of this huge amount of fun, laughter, chat, and sense of community that is in these slums.
 What you pick up on is this mass of energy."

 By the summer of 2006, British production companies Celador Films and Film4 Productions invited director Danny Boyle to read the script of Slumdog Millionaire.
 Boyle hesitated, since he was not interested in making a film about Who Wants to Be a Millionaire?, which was produced by Celador.
 Then Boyle learned that the screenwriter was Beaufoy, who had written The Full Monty (1997), one of the director's favourite British films, and decided to revisit the script.
 Boyle was impressed by how Beaufoy wove the multiple storylines from Swarup's book into one narrative, and the director decided to commit to the project.
 The film was projected to cost $15 million, so Celador sought a US film distributor to share costs.
 Warner Independent Pictures gave $5 million and got the rights to the film.

 Gail Stevens came on board to oversee casting globally.
 Stevens had worked with Boyle throughout his career and was well known for discovering new talent.
 Meredith Tucker was appointed to cast out of the US.
-The film-makers then travelled to Mumbai in September 2007 with a partial crew and began hiring local cast and crew for production in Karjat.
+The filmmakers then travelled to Mumbai in September 2007 with a partial crew and began hiring local cast and crew for production in Karjat.
 Originally appointed as one of the five casting directors in India, Loveleen Tandan has stated, "I suggested to Danny and Simon Beaufoy, the writer of Slumdog, that it was important to do some of it in Hindi to bring the film alive [...]
 They asked me to pen the Hindi dialogues which I, of course, instantly agreed to do.
 And as we drew closer to the shoot date, Danny asked me to step in as the co-director."
 Boyle then decided to translate nearly a third of the film's English dialogue into Hindi.
 The director fibbed to Warner Independent's president that he wanted 10% of the dialogue in Hindi, and she approved the change.
 Filming locations included shooting in Mumbai's megaslum and in shantytown parts of Juhu, so film-makers controlled the crowds by befriending onlookers.
 Filming began on 5 November 2007.